 - The warning line must have a minimum tensile strength of 500 pounds.

-EDGE Fall Protection’s Enduraline Warning Lines uses the same bases as our Mobile 360 system and is an OSHA compliant warning line system.
-Feel free to reach out to EDGE for more information.
+EDGE Fall Protection’s Enduraline Warning Lines uses the same bases as our Mobile 360 system and is an OSHA-compliant warning line system.
+Feel free to reach out to EDGE for more information on roof safety lines.

 Additional Source: https://www.osha.gov/laws-regs/standardinterpretations/2005-01-03